 1.1 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.
+It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking.
+All of these have in common the deprivation of a person’s liberty by another to exploit them for personal or commercial gain.

-Oliver Rae Ltd have a zero-tolerance approach to modern slavery and are committed to acting ethically and with integrity in all business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in the business or in any part of the supply chains.
+Oliver Rae Ltd have a zero-tolerance approach to modern slavery.
+Committed to acting ethically and with integrity in all business dealings and relationships.
+Implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in the business or in any part of the supply chains.

 1.2 Oliver Rae Ltd are committed to ensuring there is transparency in the business and in their approach to tackling modern slavery throughout their supply chains.
 Oliver Rae Ltd expect the same high standard from all of their contractors, suppliers and other business partners.
 As part of the contracting processes, Oliver Rae Ltd include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
 Oliver Rae Ltd expect that their suppliers will hold their own suppliers to the same high standards.

-2.3 Supervisors at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on the issue of modern slavery.
+2.3 Supervisors at all levels are responsible for ensuring those reporting to them understand and comply with this policy.
+And are also given adequate and regular training on the issue of modern slavery.

 3.1 All employees of Oliver Rae Ltd will ensure that they read, understand and comply with this policy.

 3.4.
-Concerns about any issue or suspicion of modern slavery in any part of Oliver Rae Ltd business or supply chains should be raised with Lauren Jenkins at the earliest possible stage.
-However, Oliver Rae Ltd fully understands that not all people will feel comfortable with making the approach to them and therefore Oliver Rae Ltd would encourage reporting of any concerns or information to be provided to the Modern Slavery Helpline (08000121700) where confidential advice and support is available.
+Concerns about any issue or suspicion of modern slavery in any part of Oliver Rae Ltd business or supply chains are to be raised with Lauren Jenkins at the earliest possible stage.
+However, Oliver Rae Ltd fully understands that not all people will feel comfortable with making the approach to them.
+Oliver Rae Ltd would encourage reporting of any concerns or information to be provided to the Modern Slavery Helpline (08000121700) where confidential advice and support is available.

 3.6.
-Oliver Rae Ltd aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
-We are committed to ensuring no one suffers any detrimental treatment because of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
+Oliver Rae Ltd aim to encourage openness.
+We support anyone who raises genuine concerns in good faith under this policy.
+Even if they turn out to be mistaken.
+We are committed to ensure no one suffers any detrimental treatment because of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.

 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 Any such treatment will not be tolerated, and incidents should be reported to Lauren Jenkins immediately.